isabella232/BrightonR-ggplot-demo/Building-a-ggplot.md

 Jack Talboys
 20/08/2020

+Hello\!
+Welcome to the step-by-step walkthrough of my talk around building up a ggplot from BrightonR on the 20th of August.
+From personal experience, using `{ggplot2}` most effectively involves a lot of trial and error and plenty of googling, unfortunately I can’t give a massive sense of that in this document but just know there was plenty of chopping and changing of plots before I settled on something I liked\!

 We’re going to use data from \#TidyTuesday, for anyone not aware check out it’s [github page](https://github.com/rfordatascience/tidytuesday) for more information.
 Essentially a weekly dataset is released, and